Empowering families through innovative research and knowledge.

 Our Research Participant Registry (RPR) is designed to match potential participants with the MIND Institute's human research studies.
 Your participation in research plays a vital role in improving awareness, understanding, prevention, care, and treatment of neurodevelopmental disabilities.

-For more information about our studies or to become a volunteer, please email hs-language.research@ucdavis.edu.
+For more information about the Language Development Lab, please email hs-language.research@ucdavis.edu.